Osborne Meese Academy

-The Osborne Meese Academy is a 12-month training program aimed at increasing the capacity of your nonprofit organization.
-The Osborne Meese Academy was established out of a need within the community to build capacity, serve as an informational resource and act as a catalyst to encourage stronger collaboration among nonprofit organizations.
+The Osborne Meese Academy (OMA) is a training program aimed at increasing the capacity of your nonprofit organization.
+The Osborne Meese Academy was established out of a need within the community to build capacity, serve as an informational resource, and act as a catalyst to encourage stronger collaboration among nonprofit organizations.

 How can my organization get involved?

 The 2024 OMA application will be available soon.

 The cost to participate is $250 per organization.

 What are the expected outcomes of the program?

 The goals of The Osborne Meese Academy are:

 ~Develop sustainable organizations to be ready to meet community needs